kipyegonbiegon/tourism/README.md

 # tourism folder
-# It contans the project source code
+# It contains the project source code
+CREDENTIALS ARE AS FOLLOWS
+USERNAME ::kipyegonbiegon@gmail.com
+PASSWORD ::admin